dmbarbour/awelon/ABC.md

 Text is modeled is a list of small natural numbers (in range 0 to 1114111) terminated by number 3.
 E.g. the word "Text" corresponds to `#3#116l#120l#101l#84l` (constructed back to front).

 Aside: The design of ABC is avoiding vowels, to avoid spelling naughty words.
 It isn't a strong design constraint, and I have used `o` due to visual similarity with the traditional function composition operator.

-ABCD begins after U+00FF.
+Also, ABCD begins at U+00C0.